 The developing of new features to satisfy the new requirements coming from its users, primarily the NGI/EIRO Operation Centres and the EGI.eu Operations Team.

 The first activity is fundamental to avoid a degradation of tools capabilities that could decrease the quality of the services offered by EGI.
 The other two activities allow us to provide EGI community with up-to-date tools able to satisfy a growing numbers of end-users requirements and the most recent use-cases increasing the ability of EGI to keep and attract users.
 User requirements and new scenarios are collected and prioritised by the Operational Tools Advisory Group (OTAG).
 OTAG provides a forum to discuss the future evolution of the operations tools and to agree tool roadmaps that meet the expressed needs of the EGI community.
 It has representation from the tool users, and the software product teams located within or external to the project.
+Additionally a dedicated advisory board has been created to discuss the GGUS requirements.
+It is composed of representative from user communities, NGIs, EGI, technology providers and the new GGUS requirements will be discussed there before reaching the OTAG

 To monitor this work there is a series of milestones labelled “Roadmap for the maintenance and development of the deployed operation tools”.
 One is planned for the beginning of each project year.
 The aim of the milestone is to give an overview of the plans for the developments for the operational tools in the following months, describing the general direction of the development and give estimations of the timeframe for these developments.

+During PY4 the main driving themes for JRA1 activity have been the support of the operational needs of the EGI federated cloud, the extension of the operational tools to integrate new middleware types, the whole refactoring of the Operations Portal to improve its look and feel and performance, the GOCDB v5 release that remove the dependency from Oracle and the deployment of the last SAM update integrating the EMI probes

 The JRA1 activity ends in PY4, after that the software maintenance will be supported as EGI core activity through EGI Council fees and NGI in-kind contributions.
 Additionally the JRA2 activity, that will start in PY5, will deal with the continuation of software development for a subset of tools that require further improvements.
 The roadmap presented in this document includes developments that will be carried out during 2014 by all these activities.